 • You can add up to 20 service areas.

-• The overall service area boundary is generally advised to be within about two hours’ driving time.
+• The overall service area boundary is generally advised to be within a reasonable travel distance.

 5) Photos: minimum viable set and standards